Why exactly would you want to include a kettlebell workout for runners in your weekly schedule? Isn’t focusing on the miles enough? Not quite!

 Starting with a single piece of equipment, a runner can use the benefits of kettlebell workouts to see big changes in their performance with this full-body workout:

-Read on to learn how the kettlebell can be used in a quick workout to get all the benefits mentioned!
+Read on to learn how kettlebell workouts can be used to get all the benefits mentioned!

 Strength training can be as simple or as complicated as you want to make it.
 The variety of equipment – barbells, dumbells, bands, machines, and more, plus the vast amount of movements you can do, can make it intimidating to get started.